-Business intelligence (BI) is a set of tools and techniques that help a company gather, consolidate, and make sense of their raw data.
+Business intelligence (BI) tools help a company gather, consolidate, and make sense of their raw data.
 BI tools allow companies to analyze their data in depth, improving decision making from the C-suite level down.

-To help you make the best business analytics decision for your company, we’ve created a BI guide, complete with features and reviews of top-rated BI tools to help you get started.
+To help you make the best business analytics decision for your company, we’ve created a BI guide, complete with features and reviews of top-rated BI and reporting tools to help you get started.